 Are you a newcomer to Canada?
 Do you want to work in the trades and improve your English?
 Take the Pathways to the Trades program.

-This customized trades program for newcomers is focused on building specific skills needed to succeed in the southern Alberta labour market.
-You’ll prepare to pass the Alberta Apprenticeship entry exam for a recognized trade and improve your opportunities for unskilled or semi-skilled employment in the trades and manufacturing sectors through:
+This customized trades program for newcomers focuses on building specific skills needed to succeed in the southern Alberta labour market.
+You will prepare to pass the Alberta Apprenticeship entry exam for a recognized trade.
+You will also improve your opportunities for unskilled or semi-skilled employment in the trades and manufacturing sectors.
+You will have opportunities to:

 Who is eligible?

-You’ll take four courses over 15 weeks through a mix of on campus and online learning, with hands-on labs for the trades and visits to local work sites.
+You will take four courses over 15 weeks through a mix of on campus and online learning.
+You will also have time for hands-on learning in labs for the trades and you will be able to visit local work sites.
+The four courses are:

 • Specialized English (terminology and language leading to employment)